-15% off your first order*.

 THE SPEED

-Finally, the "speed" section will tell you more about the the pace you have on your jumping courses.
-Thus, you have the average speed adopted on your last 20 courses, the speed of the last course and the gross speed of the courses of your last 20 training sessions displayed as a graph.
+Finally, the "speed" section tells you more about the rhythm rhythm you have on your show jumping courses.
+You'll find the average speed over your last 20 courses, the speed of your the speed of the last course and the gross speed of the courses of your last 20 training sessions.

 Why will this feature help you?
-We'll give you the lowdown.
+We'll sum it all up for you.

 To understand the evolution of your work

 Depending on our sporting objectives, we look for different things in our horses.
-For to know if your horse is evolving in the right direction and if your work is bearing fruitThe Progression feature will be very useful for you.
+For know if your horse is evolving in the right direction and if your work is bearing fruityou'll find the Progression feature extremely useful.

-You can then compare your sessions with each other in order to analyse what was done better or worse.
+You can then compare your sessions with each other to analyze what you did better or worse.
 You can then better understand the direct effects of each of your workouts.
-This gives you areas for improvement This gives you guidelines for your work, and therefore for improving your horse's performance.
+This gives you areas for improvement for your work, and therefore for your horse's performance.

-• I have noticed that I do not balance my horse's two-handed work enough.
-This does not ensure his good muscular balance and I have to pay attention to this.
+• I've noticed that I don't balance my horse's two-handed work enough.
+This doesn't ensure good muscular balance and I have to be careful.

-• As a dressage rider, I try to have a horse with as much bounce as possible.
-I have been working a lot on the ground bars lately.
-If my bounce has increased compared to a few weeks ago, my training has been effective.
+• As a dressage rider, I'm looking for a horse with as much bounce as possible.
+I've been working a lot on the ground bars lately.
+If my bounce has increased compared with a few weeks ago, my training has been effective.

 • By analyzing the evolution of my horse's recovery, I can see if his physical condition is improving and therefore if it's in line with our sporting objectives.

 • My horse is shifting more and more on the jumps during our sessions.
 Is this a hindrance or a positional problem on my part?
-You'd have to compare when someone else is riding him to be sure.
+I'd have to compare it when someone else is riding him to be sure.

 To monitor your horse's health

-The limbs of horses are very sensitive.
-They are therefore all likely to experience lameness during their lives.
-Whether a sport or leisure horse, it is therefore essential to prevent lameness as much as possible in order to find the cause before it occurs.
+The limbs are very sensitive.
+They are therefore all likely to experience lameness in the course of their lives.
+Whether you're a sport or leisure horse, it's vital to prevent lameness as far as possible, and find the cause before it occurs.

-The Progression feature allows you to notice deteriorations in your horse's gaits and therefore anticipate the onset of lameness.
-Once this analysis is complete, you can then contact the horse health specialist who is most likely to find the cause of the lameness.
-The most common lameness is due to limb, tooth or back problems.
+The Progression feature allows you to notice any deterioration in your horse's gaits and thus anticipate the onset of lameness.
+Once this analysis has been made, all you have to do is contact the horse health specialist who is most likely to find the cause of the lameness.
+The most common causes of lameness are limb, tooth or back problems.

-• When my goal is toimprove my horse's cardio, I need to increase my horse's trot and canter work gradually.
+• When my aim is toimprove my horse's cardio, I need to increase my horse's trot and canter work gradually.
 So I have to pay attention to the time spent at each gait.

-• If my horse has a sudden drop in symmetry and bounce, it would be worth resting him.
-He should also be seen by a health specialist to detect the origin of the discomfort.
+• If my horse's symmetry and bounce have suddenly dropped, it would be worth resting him.
+He should also be seen by a health specialist to detect the source of the discomfort.

-• I have moved my horse from one stable to another and he has been very stressed since then, so I have taken a course of anti-stress supplements.
-To find out if the treatment was effective, I am analysing my horse's stress curve between the beginning and end of the treatment.
+• I've moved my horse from one stable to another and he's been under a lot of stress ever since, so I've started a course of anti-stress supplements.
+To find out whether the treatment was effective, I'm analyzing my horse's stress curve between the beginning and end of the treatment.

-Finally, the new Progression feature in the Seaver application will enable you to clearly see the evolution of more than a dozen of your horse's locomotion, cardio and jumping parameters.
+Last but not least, the new Progression feature of the Seaver application will enable you to clearly see the evolution of more than a dozen of your horse's locomotion, cardio and jumping parameters.

-This gives you a better idea of your horse's development over time, the quality of your work and its state of health as the year progresses.
+This gives you a better idea of your horse's development over time, the quality of your work and its state of health over the course of the year.

-To find out more about how Progression can help you monitor the health and performance of your horses, we are preparing an article in collaboration with the professional rider Benjamin Stoutwho will share his experience of how Progression helped him toanticipate his horse's lameness.
+To find out more about how Progression can help you track your horses' health and performance, we're preparing an article in collaboration with professional rider Benjamin Stoutwho will share his experience of how Progression enabled him toanticipate his horse's lameness.